Gaslighting: When Someone Makes You Feel Crazy

 Have you ever seen those old-school gas lamps?
 They cast this gentle, flickering light and it might seem charming, but it can also make the world around you seem a bit distorted.
 This is where the term “gaslighting” originates from, a classic 1944 film called “Gaslight” where a husband manipulates the gas lamps in their home to convince his wife she’s losing her mind.

-So, what is gaslighting in today’s context?
+In today’s context?
 Gaslighting is a form of psychological manipulation where someone makes you question your own reality, your memories, or your perceptions.
 Kind of like how the light from the gas lamps can distort your surroundings, gaslighting distorts your understanding of what’s real.

 An example might help clarify this.
 Let’s say you remember a conversation where your friend promised to pick you up for a concert.
 But then, they don’t show up.
 When you confront them, instead of apologizing, they insist that you’re mistaken, the conversation never happened.
 They might say something like, “You must be imagining things.
 I never promised that.”
 If this kind of thing happens often enough, you might start questioning your memory.